helloaxel/mvc-excercise/README.md

-# Plant Catalog - MVC Practice   ᭄᭡𓍊𓋼𓍊𓋼𓍊᭄᭡
+# Plant Catalog - MVC Practice   •:⸙˖𓍊𓋼𓍊𓋼𓍊•:⸙˖

 This is a straightforward PHP project created to practice code separation into layers and the use of professional web development tools.